Nottingham-CTU/REDCap-UI-Tweaker/README.md

 using REDCap standard functionality (prompts for all changes), or only for forms which have previously been marked 'complete'.

+### Show the fields that have changed on the change reason popup
+This option will amend the reason for change prompt so that all the fields which have been changed will be listed along with the old and new values.
+This can be useful for reminding users of the changes they have made when writing the reason.

 ### Prevent the 'lock this instrument' option being treated as a data change
 This option will default new projects to not treat toggling the 'lock this instrument' checkbox as a data change.
 It can still be enabled/disabled on individual projects as required.